Sphereon-Opensource/web-wallet/packages/agent/README.md

 # DID import from configuration

-Both the issuer agent and the customer agent can import DIDs from configuration files.
+Both the issuer agent and the Verifier agent can import DIDs from configuration files.
 The agent will look for .json files in the configured path. .json files will be imported, meaning that the keys and DIDs present in these files, will be created and/or imported, together with the DIDs.